-This book to be published, describes the first dozen years of the Drug Court Movement, and NADCP, which many consider the premiere criminal justice reform organization in the nation (In 2012, Professor Kathleen Halle of Auburn University, in her book, “How Information Matters” described NADCP as the “Champion” of NGOs.
+The book to be published, mostly describes the first dozen years of the Drug Court Movement, and NADCP, which many consider the premiere criminal justice reform organization in the nation (In 2012, Professor Kathleen Halle of Auburn University, in her book, “How Information Matters” described NADCP as the “Champion” of NGOs.
 She found it to be the best among extraordinary organizations; “whose structure, initiatives, strategies, and planning define excellence in the non-profit world.”)

-So I write to set the record straight about how NADCP came to be a “Champion NGO”.
+So I write to describe how NADCP came to be a “Champion NGO”.
 The thesis of this book is that under the right circumstances, a single individual, committed to a vision, willing to make sacrifices, and accept challenges, can change the direction of an Institution, as entrenched, as the Criminal Justice System.
 The purpose is to tell my story and in so doing, explain and describe the beginnings of NADCP, NDCI, and the Drug Court Movement.
 And more importantly, to encourage those who are frustrated by conventional wisdom, to strike out and create their own path toward institutional reform.

 Excerpts from the book: